phw198/OutlookGoogleCalendarSync/_posts/2021-08-01-what-is-calendar-syncing.md

 ### True synchronisation

-Google and Outlook don't like to let their calendars "talk" with each other, so true synchronisation is much harder to achieve.
+Google and Microsoft don't like to let their calendars "talk" with each other, so true synchronisation is much harder to achieve.
 To do the job properly, it therefore requires a dedicated application to translate changes happening in one calendar and pushing them across to the other.
 Google used to provide a calendar sync application of their own, but they stopped making it available several years back and this became the reason for OGCS.

 Having a dedicated sync application also allows users to configure exactly what syncs, when and how.
 For example, setting a sync to run every hour, only for items in the next month that have a specific category assigned and for which the invitation has been accepted.
 Similarly, the appointment title could be included in the sync, but the description omitted whilst also forcing all items to show as "private" in the synced calendar, so anyone else with view rights on it cannot see the detail.